snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/cookies-local-storage/getting-the-userid-from-the-snowplow-cookie/index.md

 ---
-title: 'Getting the domain user information from the Snowplow Cookie'
+title: "Getting the domain user information from the Snowplow Cookie"
-date: '2021-03-24'
+date: "2021-03-24"
 sidebar_position: 500
 ---